MicrosoftDocs/OfficeDocs-AppCompliance-pr.fr-FR/Apps/docs/certification-submission-guide.md

 ### <a name="owasp"></a>OWASP

-*Ouvrez le Project de sécurité des applications web*.
+*Ouvrez le projet de sécurité des applications web*.

 ### <a name="pci-dss"></a>PCI DSS